Permissionless-Software-Foundation/psfoundation-website2/markdown/business-plan/business-plan.md

 2. Continuous efforts by developers and contributors make the software more valuable and should increase usage of the software.<br /><br />

 3. Users inject value into the token economy in one of two ways.
-Both activities increase the market price of the token.
+Both activities strengthen the peg between the token and BCH.
     - They acquire tokens to use software by sending BCH to the liquidity app.
     - They pay BCH to the apps they interact with and that app sends a portion of the BCH to the token-liquidity app with instructions to burn that amount of tokens.